Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 2. Whether project work requires work or testing at any external (off-campus) workplaces/sites.
 If so, state the team's plans for receiving a Health and Safety induction for the external workplaces/sites.
 If the team has already received such an induction, state the date it was received.

-3. Whether project work requires the team test with human or animal subjects?
-If so, explain why there is no option but for the team to perform this testing, and state the team's plans for receiving Ethics Approval _prior_ to testing.

 Also document in this section any additional discussions with the School Safety Officer regarding Health and Safety risks.
 Give any further information on relevant health and safety regulations, risks, and mitigations, etc.